roman-smirnov/vehicle-tracking/README.md

 ### Small Sliding Window
-Small windows reliably provide multiple detections per vehicles.
+Small windows (64x64 pixels) reliably provide multiple detections per vehicles.
 However, they also produce a lot of false positives and carry a significant performance penalty.

 ```python